Please note that this article may contain affiliate links. You can read my full disclosure at the bottom of the page.

 My first silver strands started in my early thirties so I tried all types of coverage such as reverse frosting, highlights, etc. and finally ended up going to a one-process dark brown color.

-I colored or highlighted for 25 years!!
+I colored or highlighted my hair for 25 years!!

 Every three weeks I would go to the salon and waste valuable time and money coloring my hair.
 My hair was becoming so damaged and color resistant.
 It was a MESS!